 Children's adventures at Greys Court

 There's plenty to keep the children entertained at Greys Court.
-From hunting for bugs in the woods, to spotting fairy doors on one of the estate walks, find out about all Greys Court has to offer to the young adventurers.
+From hunting for bugs in the woods, to discovering our play area, find out about all Greys Court has to offer to the young adventurers.

 The children's play area can be found in the den-building area, which is situated in the woodland just behind the tea-room.